Plato: Approximate Analytics over Compressed Time Series with Tight Deterministic Error Guarantees: Introduction

 This is how to interpret the results of Table~\ref{tab:error_estimation}: Three function family groups have been identified: (1) The Linear Scalable Family group (LSF), (2) the Vector Space (VS), which includes the LSF and (3) ANY, which, according to its name, includes everything.
 Given the function family $\mathds{F}$ used in the compression, we first categorize $\mathds{F}$ in one of LSF or VS/LSF (i.e., VS excluding LSF) or ANY/VS. For example, if $\mathds{F}$ is the 2-degree polynomials, then $\mathds{F}$ belongs to LSF.
 See Figure~\ref{fig:function_family_xmpls} for other examples. \yannisp{I moved the table here.
 Remove it from later.
 Chunbin: done.} Next, we consider whether the segments of the involved compressed time series are aligned or misaligned and finally we look at the error guarantee formula for the expression.

+\textbf{Amplitude Independence (AI)}.
 The specifics of interpreting the table's results and the specifics of their efficient computation require the detailed discussion of the paper.
-(Eg, the summation index $OPT$ corresponds to the optimal segment combination (Section~\ref{sec:segment_combination_selection}.)
 Nevertheless, a clear and general high level lesson about the practicality of the error guarantees emerges from the table's summary: \textit{Some function families allow for much higher quality error guarantees than other function families.} The typical characteristic of ``higher quality'' is \textit{Amplitude Independence (AI)}.
 If an error guarantee is AI, then it is not influenced by the $\ses{T}$ measure, i.e., it is not affected by the amplitude of the values of the estimation functions and, thus, it is not affected from the amplitude of the original data.
 An AI error guarantee is only affected by the reconstruction errors caused by the estimation functions, which intuitively implies that AI error guarantees are close to the actual error.

+\textbf{Tight Error Guarantees }.
 These guarantees are \textit{tight} in the following sense.
 Given (a) the function family categorization into LSF, VS/LSF or ANY/VS and (b) segments with the error measures of Table~\ref{tab:error_measures}, the formula provided by Table~\ref{tab:error_estimation} produces an error guarantee that is as small as possible.
 That is, for this superfamily and for the given error measures, any attempt to create a better (i.e., smaller) error guarantee will fail because there are provably time series and at least one time series analytics expression where the true error is exactly as large as the error guarantee.

-The experimental results, where we tried data sets with different characteristics and different compression methods, verified the above intuition: AI error guarantees were \textit{order(s) of magnitude smaller} than their amplitude dependent counterparts.
-Indeed, AI ones over variable-length compressions were invariably small enough to be practically meaningful, while non-AI guarantees were too large to be practically useful.